ramanathanMuthuraman/phantom-screenshot/README.md

 ## Usage

-Run the below grunt task to get the metrics.
+Run the below grunt task to run the application in the local server

 ```
 grunt

 ```

+To view the application locally, navigate to http://localhost:3000/

 ## Demo